Jeff MacMillan

-Jeff MacMillan (born March 30, 1979) is a Canadian professional ice hockey player.
-At the height of his career he briefly played for the Dallas Stars of the National Hockey League.
+Jeff MacMillan (born March 30, 1979) is a Canadian ice hockey player.
+He played 4 games in the National Hockey League for the Dallas Stars during the 2003–04 season.
+The rest of his career, which started in 1999, was mainly spent in the minor leagues and then in senior leagues.

 Career

 MacMillan began his career in 1996, icing for the junior team the Oshawa Generals in the OHL.
 MacMillan stayed with the Generals for three years, making almost 170 appearances in that time.
 His solid defensive play combined with a reasonable offensive output for a defenceman meant that in the 1999 NHL entry draft, MacMillan was drafted in the seventh round by the Dallas Stars.

 MacMillan was sent to play for the Fort Wayne Komets in the UHL, where he played just seven games before being moved to the Michigan K-Wings, a Dallas Stars affiliate team playing in the IHL.
 In the K-Wings' last season as a Stars affiliate, MacMillan featured in 53 games.

 Due to the Stars ending their association with the K-Wings, MacMillan was then farmed to the Utah Grizzlies again in the IHL.
 He would stay in Salt Lake City for the next four seasons, and remained playing for the Grizzlies when they changed league to play at the higher AHL standard.
 MacMillan was a cornerstone of the Grizzlies team, and featured in over 300 games during his stay there.

-MacMillan's hard work and natural defensive qualities meant that during the 2003/04 season he also featured for the Dallas Stars themselves, and played four regular season NHL games.
+MacMillan's hard work and natural defensive qualities meant that during the 2003–04 season he also featured for the Dallas Stars themselves, and played four regular season games in the National Hockey League.
 The following season, MacMillan was again relegated back down to the AHL, this time playing for the Hartford Wolf Pack.
 In his one season playing for Hartford he was again a key player, playing 71 times and clocking up 136 penalty minutes.
 MacMillan would play one more season in the AHL in 2005/06, for the Syracuse Crunch.